pinn3apple/pineapple/README.md

 - 👋 Hi, I’m pineapple
 - 👀 I’m interested in Software Engineering and Minecraft
 - 🌱 I’m currently learning Programming stuff
-- 💞️ I’m looking to collaborate on Web development Projects
+- 💞️ I’m looking to collaborate on Web development Projects or Minecraft Projects
 - 📫 How to reach me:
 - Email: harjapkapoor22@gmail.com